Why Stock Photos?

 The Canon 8-15mm f/4L Fisheye USM

 The 8-15mm f/4 L Fisheye is Canon’s all-in-one fisheye.
-This lens works with both full frame and crop frame cameras, but there are a couple of limitations: at the wide end, it fills nearly the entire frame on a crop sensor camera, but on a full frame camera it becomes a circular fisheye (a circular image inside the rectangular image with black edges).
-As you zoom to longer focal lengths, it becomes a standard fisheye filling a full-frame image (see the images below for examples).Now that we’ve covered that, the Canon 8-15mm f/4 L has a USM focusing motor for fast, silent focus, as well as full-time manual focus override.
-Optically, it has a floating element (for sharp, close-up photos) and a flourine front element coating that helps keep the front element from getting too dirty.
+This lens works with both full-frame and crop-frame cameras, but there are a couple of limitations: at the wide end, it fills nearly the entire frame on a crop-sensor camera, but on a full-frame camera it becomes a circular fisheye (a circular image inside the rectangular image with black edges).
+As you zoom to longer focal lengths, it becomes a standard fisheye, filling a full-frame image.Now that we’ve covered that, the Canon 8-15mm f/4 L has a USM focusing motor for fast, silent focus, and a full-time manual-focus override.
+Optically, it has a floating element (for sharp, close-up photos) and a fluorine coating that helps keep the front element from getting too dirty.